Sound Impressions

 The Ara has much more of a width and height emphasis as opposed to depth and power tuning.
 If you want the power then Campfire Audio’s Solaris range is the right pick with its planted dynamic driver.
 You could argue that even the classic Andromeda sound signature has more low-end physicality.

-If you do need tuning with a little more low-end emphasis or ‘bounce’ then I do suggest swapping to the Final E tips.
+If you do need tuning with a little more low-end emphasis or ‘bounce’ then I suggest swapping to the Final E tips.
 The foams retain that mid-bass warmth but they can often detach you from the experience in the process.
-I suspect the longer stem length pulling the nozzle tip back from the canal might dim the immediacy of the Ara sound signature.

 The Final E tips roll up the nozzle a bit more so the Ara sits closer to the ‘second bend’ in your ear canal.
-In doing so, you get a qualitative upgrade in perceived low-end dynamics and more immersion into the Ara’s excellent imaging capability.
+In doing so, you get a qualitative upgrade in perceived low-end dynamics and more immersion into Ara’s excellent imaging capability.

 Positioning

 Vocals are crystal clear and forward with a 1-2k bump yet imbued with a natural overtone from that smooth treble tuning so they do not sound sharp or overly contrasted at the same time.
-That clarity also comes without any aggressive dips in the lower mids so instruments are not thinned out or placed well behind the vocals.

 There is a beautiful solidity and balance to how the Ara’s delivers instrumental notes yet the staging in the mids is open enough to ensure neither vocal nor instrument is competing for the same space.
-You get what I would call a classic hi-fidelity stereo presentation from the Ara.

 Timbre